agravityio/agravity-public-csharp/docs/PublicAssetManagementApi.md

             // config.AddApiKeyPrefix("x-functions-key", "Bearer");

             var apiInstance = new PublicAssetManagementApi(config);
-            var collectionid = "collectionid_example";  // string | The ID of the collection where these assets should come from. (\"empty\" is allowed) (optional) var fields = "fields_example";  // string | This limits the fields which are returned, separated by comma (',').
+            var collectionid = "collectionid_example";  // string | The ID of the collection where these assets should come from.
+(Is not required when 'collectiontypeid' is set.) (optional) var collectiontypeid = "collectiontypeid_example";  // string | The ID of the collection type where these assets should come from.
+(Is not required when 'collectionid' is set.)
+CAUTION: The assets returned are not distinct => Duplicates are possible if assets are in multiple collections in this collection type! (optional) var fields = "fields_example";  // string | This limits the fields which are returned, separated by comma (',').
 Blobs can be limited with '.' on their container. (i.e. fields=blobs.thumbnails).
 Only if 'thumbnails' is set, the placeholder of this asset type are returned if no thumbnail blob is found. (optional) var expose = true;  // bool? | This indicates if the given blobs should have URLs where these can be requested.
 (If not limited through 'fields' parameter it will expose all URLs of all blobs.) (optional) var continuationToken = "continuationToken_example";  // string | Each result returns the continous token if more results are available than requested.
 With this token, the next page could be fetched.
 (URL encoded!) (optional) var limit = 56;  // int? | This number limits the page result of assets. (optional) var orderby = "orderby_example";  // string | How the return assets are sorted.
-Default is property: created_date (newest first). (optional) var filter = "filter_example";  // string | This will limit the output on specific parameters which are separated by ':', '!:', '>', '>=', '<', '<=' (optional) var items = true;  // bool? | The items can be extended to fully filled items. (optional) var translations = true;  // bool? | When default language should be returned and the translation dictionary is delivered.
+Default is property: modified_date (newest first). (optional) var filter = "filter_example";  // string | This will limit the output on specific parameters which are separated by ':', '!:', '>', '>=', '<', '<=' (optional) var items = true;  // bool? | The items can be extended to fully filled items. (optional) var translations = true;  // bool? | When default language should be returned and the translation dictionary is delivered.
 (Ignores the \"Accept-Language\" header) (optional)

             try
             {
-                AssetPageResult result = apiInstance.HttpAssetsGet(collectionid, fields, expose, continuationToken, limit, orderby, filter, items, translations);
+                AssetPageResult result = apiInstance.HttpAssetsGet(collectionid, collectiontypeid, fields, expose, continuationToken, limit, orderby, filter, items, translations);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)